-The Funds are currently governed by the terms of an Amended and Restated Master Declaration of Trust dated May 1, 2002, as amended and restated on January 19, 2004, March 1, 2004, July 13, 2012, and October 29, 2015, as amended (the "Master Declaration of Trust").
-The Master Declaration of Trust is amended each time a new Fund or series of a Fund is created to include the investment objectives and any other information specific to the new Fund and/or series, and it is also amended each time a Fund is terminated or a series of a Fund is terminated or redesignated.
+The Funds are governed by the terms of an Amended and Restated Master Declaration of Trust dated May 1, 2002, as amended and restated on January 19, 2004, March 1, 2004, July 13, 2012, and October 29, 2015, as amended (the "Master Declaration of Trust").
+The Master Declaration of Trust is amended each time a new fund or series of a fund is created to include the investment objectives and any other information specific to the new fund and/or series; it is also amended each time a fund is terminated or a series of a fund is terminated or redesignated.
+Refer to "Material Contracts" for more information.

-The table below lists the name of each Fund and the date of its formation:
+The table below lists the date of formation for each of the Funds.

-Fund Name Date of Formation Counsel Canadian Core Fixed Income January 7, 2016 Counsel Defensive Global Equity January 7, 2016 Counsel Global Fixed Income May 23, 2014 Counsel Global Low Volatility Equity January 7, 2016 Counsel North American High Yield Bond October 29, 2015 IPC Multi-Factor Canadian Equity October 29, 2019 IPC Multi-Factor U.S. Equity October 29, 2019 IPC Multi-Factor International Equity October 29, 2019

-Fund Name Date of Formation IPC Private Wealth Visio Core Fixed Income October 30, 2020 IPC Private Wealth Visio North American Equity October 30, 2020 IPC Canadian Equity June 16, 2021 IPC Private Wealth Visio North American Equity High Income June 16, 2021
+Fund Name Date of Formation Counsel Canadian Core Fixed Income January 7, 2016 Counsel Defensive Global Equity January 7, 2016 Counsel Global Fixed Income May 23, 2014 Counsel Global Low Volatility Equity January 7, 2016 Counsel North American High Yield Bond October 29, 2015 IPC Multi-Factor Canadian Equity October 29, 2019 IPC Multi-Factor U.S. Equity October 29, 2019 IPC Multi-Factor International Equity October 29, 2019 IPC Private Wealth Visio Core Fixed Income October 30, 2020 IPC Private Wealth Visio North American Equity October 30, 2020 IPC Canadian Equity June 16, 2021 IPC Private Wealth Visio North American Equity High Income June 16, 2021

-Major Changes to the Funds During the Last 10 Years
+Major Events During the Last 10 Years